-Toilet training: signs that your child is ready
+Toilet training: signs that children are ready

-- tell you with words or gestures when they do a poo or wee in their nappy
+- tells you with words or gestures when they do a poo or wee in their nappy

-- have regular, soft, formed bowel movements
+- has regular, soft, formed bowel movements

 - can pull their pants up and down

-- can follow simple instructions like ‘Give the ball to daddy’
+- can follow simple instructions like ‘Give the ball to Daddy’.

 Not all these signs need to be present when your child is ready.
-A general trend will let you know it’s time to start.
+A general trend will let you know when it’s time to start.

-Getting ready for toilet training
+Equipment for toilet training